bimal66215/Cement-Strength-prediction/README.md

 **Deployment******

-We will be deploying the model to the Pivotal Web Services Platform.
+We will be deploying the model to the Google Cloud Platform.
 This is a workflow diagram for the prediction of using the trained model.